Retinol has long been the darling of the skincare world for its ability to treat wrinkles, pigmentation and breakouts.

 Beautycounter Countertime Tripeptide Radiance Serum offers the anti-aging benefits of bakuchiol, a tripeptide and amino acids.
 It also has glycerin, squalane and hyaluronic acid to restore the moisture barrier.

-Conclusion: Is Bakuchiol Worth the Hype?
+Conclusion: Is Bakuchiol Worth Trying?

 Now that I've done a lot of digging on bakuchiol, I'm not convinced it really lives up to the hype.